etnichols/etnichols.github.io/src/pages/tutorials/2019-05-1---resume-with-react-and-tsx/index.md

 This component feels a little "manual" in nature since it is "data aware"... it's choosing where to slice the data into sections.

-*Note: you may want to experiment with where to cut the sections into columns, especially if you defined your own Resume data object that doesn't follow the same pattern as the starter data.
-Play around with this -- add more columns, less columns, change the flex-basis of the columns -- do whatever you want, the world is your flexbox.*
+You may want to experiment with where to cut the sections into columns, especially if you defined your own `Resume` data object that doesn't use the starter data.
+Add more columns, less columns, change the flex-basis of the columns -- do whatever you want, the world is your flexbox.

-That was the last terrible joke of the tutorial, I promise.
+### Optional: Some styling steps

+TODO(etnichols): Finish.

+Optional scss, using Typography.js.

 ## See the final product